smizell/verbose/docs/specification.rst

 5. ``embedAs`` - Ways to inform the client how an returned resource should be transcluded
 6. ``queryParams`` - An array of available query parameters
 7. ``href`` - URL for the query
+8. ``mapsTo`` - An array of Verbose Paths to map a query to another property
+9. ``typesOf`` - For pointing to another semantic or schema for the query

 Example
 #######